johncallahan/syncing-server/SESSIONS.md

 ## Overview

-The proposed sessions management will be part of the `004` release, which includes the new API version `20200115` on the server side.
+The proposed sessions management system will be part of the `004` release, which includes the new API version `20200115` on the server side.

 Users with an account version of `003` or greater will be able to use this API version.
 But only those who upgrade their account version to `004` will be able to use this new session management feature.